moharick/Quotes-app/README.md

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

-# PIZZERIA INN
+# QUOTES APP

 ## AUTHOR
 ### [Moharick](https://github.com/moharick)

 ## Description
-This is a website application that allows user to order pizza online.
+This is a website application that allows user to view quotes and add their own.
+Users can also upvote and downvote the quotes.
+User can also delete quotes posted.

 ## Screenshot
 <img src="https://github.com/moharick/project-1/blob/master/quote%20app%20screenshot.png" width="1000">